 A: Antonin was born in December 2009.

 to cover.
 We travel a lot, mainly in Europe but also in India, in Africa.

-We always try to travel as a family, although this is
+We always try to travel as a family, although this is not always possible.

 As for the trades that I practice, I add a nuance.
 I find it hard to

-and learning; family and professional life.
+learning; family and professional life.
 It’s all very separate in some people

 but, to me, that is not the case at all.
-I practice these
+I practice these occupations that

-performer.
-I am the co-director, with Giancarlo Ciarapica, of a theater
+I am the co-director, with Giancarlo Ciarapica, of a theater company.
+We

-for tomorrow”], initiated by Prof. Dr. Gerald Hüther, advanced
+tomorrow”], initiated by Prof. Dr. Gerald Hüther, advanced neurobiology